skrishnan99/connectiq_ds_technical_assessment/README.md

 - You can use other python libraries like pydantic as part of your code.

-- You can only use external APIs for `standard LLM calls` (directly use the APIs from the labs), `embedding generation`, `vector stores`, `evals` and `logging / experiment tracking`.
+- You can only use external APIs for `standard LLM calls` (directly use the APIs from the model labs), `embedding generation`, `vector stores`, `evals` and `logging / experiment tracking`.

 - You will be evaluated on both the quality of the technical implementation as well as your ability to